SMART Goals – Definition, Examples, Dos & Donts

 Relevant: Increasing my GPA will enhance my academic record and improve my chances for scholarships or admission to graduate school.

-Time-bound: Achieve it by the end of the current semester, which gives me four months to work towards it.
+Time-bound: Achieve it by the end of the current term, which gives me four months to work towards it.

 Optional: